 Computer Science Programs in Pennsylvania

 Pennsylvania's State System of Higher Education (PASSHE) works to improve computer science programs in Pennsylvania and increase the number of computer science graduates in the state.
-PASSHE projects that 57% of Pennsylvania jobs will require a postsecondary degree by 2018 and, to meet demand for educated professionals, works to increase on-campus and online enrollment.
+PASSHE projects that 57% of Pennsylvania jobs will require a postsecondary degree by 2018 and works to increase on-campus and online enrollment.
 PASSHE plans to develop a clearinghouse for additional online courses, which will help busy students earn degrees.

-Most computer science schools in Pennsylvania offer online programs, which meet the same educational standards as on-campus programs.
+Most computer science schools in Pennsylvania offer online programs, which meet the same educational standards as those offered on campus.
 Carnegie Mellon allows students to transfer into an online program after their first year.
-Villanova University offers a flexible online computer engineering program that allows students to take one course per semester and graduate within three years.
+Villanova University offers a flexible online computer engineering program where students take one course per semester and graduate within three years.

 When researching on-campus or online computer programs in Pennsylvania, look for regional or national accreditation.
-Pennsylvania institutions are regionally accredited by from the Middle States Commission on Higher Education.
+Pennsylvania institutions receive regional accreditation from the Middle States Commission on Higher Education.
 Accreditation ensures that programs meet standards of academic rigor and faculty expertise.